colingorrie/digital-garden/_notes/sla-input-frequency-limit.md

 ---

-title: "The effect of input frequency in SLA is limited"
+title: 'The effect of input frequency in SLA is limited'
+level: 2
 ---

 The frequency of a given linguistic feature in the input is not a totally reliable predictor of when in the developmental trajectory it is acquired.
 See: [[Learners' output proceeds along predictable paths]].